 Head of Research and Practice Innovation

-London Joined in 2019 BA (Hons) Architectural Studies; Certificate in Architectural Practice (Dist.); BArch (Hons); MSc Town Planning (Dist.); PGDip Architectural Practice and Management; PGCert.
+BA (Hons) Architectural Studies; Certificate in Architectural Practice (Dist.); BArch (Hons); MSc Town Planning (Dist.); PGDip Architectural Practice and Management; PGCert.
 Research; PGCert.
 Advanced Studies in Academic Practice.
 University of Newcastle upon Tyne.

-Dhruv is the currently Chair of the RIBA Housing Group, an examiner to the Architects Registration Board’s Prescribed Examination Panel, an assessor for the RTPI’s Assessment of Professional Competence, a Member of the Governing Council, National House Building Council, and a member of the National House Building Council.
+Dhruv is the currently Chair of the RIBA Housing Group, an examiner at the Architects Registration Board’s Prescribed Examination Panel, an assessor for the RTPI’s Assessment of Professional Competence, a Member of the NHBC Governing Council, and was recently appointed to designe (2020-) and the Oxford Design Review Panel (2021-).
 He is currently undertaking ESRC-funded doctoral research at Newcastle University, exploring the interprofessional perspectives and practices of architects and planners working to deliver residential design quality.